Since the 1940s, we have been dedicated to protecting wetlands and saving wetland species. It’s in our DNA.

 Lead ammunition is banned in EU wetlands following an evidence and comms campaign by WWT and partners.

-WWT launched its Blue Recovery strategy and its first ever national awareness campaign, Wetlands Can!
+WWT launch its Blue Recovery strategy and its first ever national awareness campaign, Wetlands Can!